Dorking & District Radio Society

 Note that this is always used irrespective of how words are constructed, even if a natural letter frequency distribution isn't being used.
 If you wish to use the alternative 'CODEX' timing standard designed for randomly selected letters (60 pulses per average word), increase the Character WPM and Effective WPM by a factor of 1.2.

 Dash weight allows the dah sound to be adjusted to be longer or shorter than the standard 3 pulses.
 It can be fractional.
 A longer dah sound is easier to differentiate from a dit, and a slightly shorter sound can be used to practice receiving morse sent from a straight-key, where the element lengths can be quite variable and not to the standard timings created by a paddle and keyer.
+Alternatively, a longer dah sound mimics how many semi-automatic bug keys often sound.
 Note that this adjustment will alter the effective communications speed.

 Farnsworth and word spacing